What happens when you don’t have a third-party data center?

 Another significant advantage of a third party data center is the wide range of expertise it can bring to the table.
 For companies that do maintain an internal IT department, it can be a challenge for those departments to have the necessary expertise to handle the ever-increasingly complex array of desktop, mobile and cloud-based platforms that must be supported.

 Third-party maintenance providers, on the other hand, work with a variety of companies across virtually every industry.
-This gives such providers an almost unparalleled breadth of expertise, including certifications and clearances, that few individual companies can match.
+This gives providers an almost unparalleled breadth of expertise, including certifications and clearances, that few individual companies can match.

 As the study at the outset demonstrated, computer or network outages of any kind can be costly—sometimes catastrophically so.
 Many small to medium-sized companies lack the resources or staff to have an around-the-clock IT department.
 Should there be an outage during off-hours, the cost of such an incident can quickly escalate.

 By choosing a third-party provider, however, even the smallest of companies can benefit from 24/7 support, significantly reducing the risk of an outage, not to mention the associated cost of one should it occur.

 By combining economy of scale, reduced risk, improved expertise and helping your organization stay focused on its core business, one of the single biggest benefits of a third party data center is cost savings.
 In many cases, the combined benefits of using a third-party provider have resulted in organizations saving anywhere from 50 to 90 percent2.